-Part I A bit of background
+1 A bit of background 5

-1.1 Intentions and target groups
+1.1 Intentions and target groups 6

-1.2 A few words regarding the competences •
+1.2 A few words regarding the competences 9

 1.3 The four dimensions of the competence model 10

-Part 2 The wider context T)
+2 The wider context 13

 2.1 European and international dimensions 13

 2.2 What is a youth worker?
-1-
+14

 2.3 What is meant by youth?
-1.
+17

-2.4 Adaptation to specific contexts 13
+2.4 Adaptation to specific contexts 18

-2.5 The principles behind the competence model 13
+2.5 The principles behind the competence model 18

-2.6 The 'magical dimension' 2
+2.6 The 'magical dimension' 21

-Part 3 Youth worker competences 2
+3 Youth worker competences 23

-Part 4 Developing quality support measures 4
+4 Developing quality support measures 41

-Part 5 Glossary of terms 4.
+5 Glossary of terms 43

-Part 6 Reference documents 4
+6 Reference documents 48

-We developed this Competence Model for Youth Workers to Work Internationally in the framework of the European Training Strategy (ETS) in the field of youth.
-The ETS helps to improve the quality of support systems for youth activities and to build capacity within youth organisations.
+We developed this Competence Model for Youth Workers to Work Internationally in the framework of the → European Training Strategy (ETS) in the field of youth.
+The aim of the European Training Strategy(ETS) is to build a cooperation framework, strengthen the connection to recognition and validation mechanisms and support systemic change on all levels: micro, meso and macro.

-For more information: $\underline{www.salto-youth.net/trainingstrategy/}.$
+For more information: \rightarrow www.europeantrainingstrategy.net